pletikosa/getting_and_cleaning_data/README.md

     * Then these two factors are defined as grouping variables by applying the `group_by` function.
     * A new dataframe is created, by summarizing over `activity` and `subject` by calculating the average value of the measurements (i.e. `mean`).
     * The original variable names are applied to avoid the `_mean` extension assigned in the previous step.
-    * Finally, the data is stored under the name `tidyData.txt` in the `activity` directory.
+    * Finally, the data is stored under the name `tidyData.txt` in the working directory.

 ## The Resulting Tidy Dataset
 The actual datafile generated in the final step is stored in this repository as [tidyData.txt](tidyData.txt)